GFDRR/rdl-standard/docs/data_model/exposure.md

 |*| Value type | Element to which value refers | <ul><li>Structure<li>Content<li>Product<li>Other</ul> |
 |*| Value unit | Unit to measure exposed value | Unit code |

 <br>Within one exposure model (e.g. one geospatial layer) there can be one or more **cost type** associated with damage to assets.
 For example, the cost of the building structure by square meter and the cost of the contents of a single building.
-The attributes are named accordingly within the datase, e.g. "Cost_structure" and "Cost_content".
+The attributes are named accordingly within the data, e.g. "Cost_structure" and "Cost_content".
-Additional **tags** attributes can be associated with an asset to link any information not envised in the exposure schema.
+Additional **tags** attributes can be associated with an asset to link any information not specified in the exposure standard.

 <hr>